microsoft/Windows-AppConsult-PWALab/Manual/README.md

     First we create a new instance of the **WebPushClient** class, which is provided by the Web Push library.
 Then we create a **VapidDetails** object, which contains all the information to authenticate against the notification service: a URL or a mail address of the owner plus the public and private VAPID keys we have previously generated in Task 2.
     The next step is to create a **PushSubscription** object, passing as parameter the three information which identify the subscription: the URI of the channel and the two specific authentication keys assigned to it.
 We retrieve them from the **PushChannel** object which has been passed as parameter by the Contoso Backend application.
     In the end, we build a new **Notification** object, which is a C# representation of a web notification.
-If you remember what you have learned in Task 1, this C# object maps the following JSON:
+This entity maps the following JSON:

     ```json
     {